Car Insurance Billing and Payment: How It Works and Your Options

 Grace Periods for Late Payments

-Missing a payment doesn't automatically cancel your policy — most insurers provide a grace period of a few days up to 30 days depending on the insurer and your state.
+Missing a payment doesn't automatically cancel your policy — most insurers provide a grace period of 7 to 30 days depending on the insurer and your state.
 During this window, your coverage remains active as long as you bring your account current.
+Grace periods vary widely by carrier: GEICO typically offers around 9 days for autopay-enrolled customers (and up to approximately 14 days after a cancellation notice is issued for non-autopay), State Farm around 10 days, Progressive 10–20 days, and Allstate up to 30 days.

 • Your insurer will typically send a cancellation notice by mail or email soon after the missed due date.